 There was a time, early in my marriage that I had the counters lined with small appliances, the knife block, coffee pot, crock pot, toaster and a few cute kitchen gadgets.
 It always felt cluttered and left little room for me to have a place to prep as I cooked.

 I spent time cleaning the little splatters off the items on the counters or wiping the dust off the tops of them.
 The day I cleared off the counters was one of the first steps I took in always keeping a clean kitchen.
-I recently shared ways to simplify life in the kitchen and one of those was de-cluttering.

 Do you really need all the things on your counters?
 Keep what you need, donate the rest and then find a place to store what you decided to keep.
 You won’t spend time cleaning or moving the items, and you gain more counter space to prepare your meals.

 Everyone is different, find what works for you but I know that having a clutter-free counter is a wonderful feeling!
 I still believe in creating beautiful spaces in the kitchen because I believe it makes the kitchen a joy to work in.

 Our kitchen counters and cabinets are not pretty.
 They are cheap cabinets that are original to our manufactured home but I can still have a clean and pretty space.
 I have a shelf above my counters that holds all the pretty yet functional kitchen items that I use on a daily basis.

 My daughter and I are complete opposites in the kitchen.
 It often looks like a tornado blew through the kitchen when she finishes up fixing a meal.
 Flour on the counters and the floor, dishes were strewn about and jars with the lids left flipped open.